Agoric/documentation/main/ertp/guide/amounts.md

 ![Amount methods](./assets/amount.svg)

 `Amounts` describe digital assets.
 There are no `amount` API methods.
-Instead, an `amount` has two properties, `value` and `brand` with methods that act on them or take them as arguments.
+Instead, an `amount` has `brand` and `value` properties and other API methods take them as arguments.
 Use the [`AmountMath` API](../api/amount-math.md) to get information about and otherwise manipulate an `amount` as a whole.